vk2gpz/PluginCore/README.txt

 PluginCore for Bukkit, written by Acru Jovia, updated by ElgarL and now mainteined by vk2gpz
-Distributed under the The Non-Profit Open Software License version 3.0 (NPOSL-3.0) http://www.opensource.org/licenses/NOSL3.0
+Unofficially maintained by Sycholic and Samistine of Spigot Distributed under the The Non-Profit Open Software License version 3.0 (NPOSL-3.0) http://www.opensource.org/licenses/NOSL3.0